(Updated 21. September 2022)

 Ethereum is an open-source, decentralized project responsible for the smooth running of several smart contracts and decentralized applications (called DApps) in a safe manner without depending on a third party.
 Ether (ETH) is the cryptocurrency native to the Ethereum blockchain.

 Basically, Ethereum is like the internet: People can build stuff like apps and protocols on Ethereum, giving the “stuff” benefits of blockchain technology like decentralization and trustlessness.

-I believe Ethereum might go to $8000 within 2021/2022.
-If you’re interested in Ethereum investing, you should check out this article I wrote showing my personal Ethereum investing and trading strategy.
+I believe Ethereum might go to $100,000.
+If you’re interested in Ethereum investing, you should check out this article: My personal Ethereum investing and trading strategy.

 Theta is a similar blockchain project, but it’s built to disrupt video delivery/streaming networks.
 It’s a platform for streams, vloggers, etc. to publish content.

 Theta’s innovative platform has been active in the crypto industry since 2017, and aims to be a competitor to various streaming services available today.